Ask an Ethicist

 The foundation of all knowledge.

-There exists a knowledge, which reveals the secrets to personal footprints of potentiality.
+There exists a knowledge, which reveals secrets to personal footprints of potentiality.

-Many are concerned with cracking codes to riches- on the flip side of the coin, remembering that mismanagement, poor decisions and reckless living robs us of our very life?
+Many are concerned with cracking codes of riches- on the flip side of the coin, remembering that mismanagement, poor decisions and reckless living can rob us of our very life?

 What does it mean to enjoy riches and why are we so obsessed with this idea?

 For each person the idea of acquiring wealth entails a personal description.

 “My view of wealth is to acquire wisdom.
 What about you?”

 My present work will focus on the wisdom of King Solomon, considered the richest man who ever lived, with a net worth in today's standards estimated in the trillions, he amassed his wealth through gold and salt trading in half the known world.
 It is written that Solomon would receive tens of tons of gold, yearly in the thirty nine years of his reign,as King of Israel.

 (1 Kings 10:14) By today’s standards he would be considered the wealthiest man in the world.
 Well good for him!
 He made it!

 During his reign from 970 to 930 BC it is known that King Solomon was a man who loved wisdom, and actually counted his wealth as rubbish, compared to his knowledge base which got him, his wealth in the first place.There are many key issues and truths about his climb to success that are ignored and these secrets I will share with you in coming articles.